-“My leigh, if you could but consider loaning me the services of your dragon, I can prove to you that my trading vessel will work,” Captain Lea pleaded.
+“My liege, if you could but consider loaning me the services of your dragon, I can prove to you that my trading vessel will work,” Captain Lea pleaded.

 King Alfred shook his head.
 “I do not doubt that you can do as you say, Captain.
 I saw your impressive machine pull into the dock belching smoke like Farloft himself.
 But you see, he is not my dragon, as you put it.
 Farloft is very much his own commander.
 You would have to approach him directly.”

 Hanging his head slightly and working his hat between his hands, the Captain confessed, “I must admit, though I have sailed the wildest seas, the idea of confronting a dragon seems a bit daunting, Sire.”

 “I will send someone with you to make your ordeal a bit smoother.”
 The King smiled and waved the Captain aside in order for the next of his subjects to come forward with their appeal.

 Captain Lea looked down at the boy before him.
 He couldn’t be more than ten.
 Obviously, the King had not taken him seriously.
 He’d have to go back and restate his case.

 Thomas had already introduced himself, and had no reply from the ship’s captain.
 He seemed to be confused by his arrival.
 “We can leave as soon as you like,” the lad offered.

 “You’re going to accompany me to the dragon’s lair?”
 Captain Lea’s bushy eyebrows raised in question.

 “We won’t have to go that far.”
 Thomas pulled on a chain round his neck and brought a silver whistle embedded with gemstones from under his tunic.
 “I have a dragon-call.
 We just need to get to a quiet, open area where Farloft can land and you can make your proposal.”